POSTS

 Although you’ll be able to query Postgres now, there’s a problem.

-If you connect to Postgres using the postgres
+If you connect to Postgres using the postgres user using a command like:

 psql --user postgres -h my-postgres.svc.cluster.local